orbea/byuuML/FORMAT.md

 # Structure

-A byuuML document defines an ordered sequence of zero or more Nodes.
+A byuuML document defines an ordered sequence of zero or more Tags.

-A Node consists of the following:
+A Tag consists of the following:

 - A name.
-The name of a Node may only contain Latin characters, Arabic numerals, hyphens, and periods, and must contain at least one. (i.e. a valid Node name always matches `/^[-.A-Za-z0-9]+$/`)
+The name of a Tag may only contain Latin characters, Arabic numerals, hyphens, and periods, and must contain at least one. (i.e. a valid Tag name always matches `/^[-.A-Za-z0-9]+$/`)
 - Data (optional).
 Data is free-form text content.
 There is no way for Data to contain a carriage return, but every other character (including line feed) is possible.
 - Children.
-A Node may optionally contain child Nodes.
+A Tag may optionally contain child Tags.

 # Format